Giancarlo Stanton-Aaron Judge Duo Completes Yankees' Next-Gen Dynasty Core

 Giancarlo Stanton-Aaron Judge Duo Completes Yankees' Next-Gen Dynasty CoreDecember 9, 2017

-Crack open every superlative you can think of: Bronx Bombers, Yankees dynasty, Jeter the Jerk...oh wait, that last one slipped in there somewhere from South Florida, but don't you mind that.
+Crack open every superlative you can think of: Bronx Bombers, Yankees dynasty, Jeter the Jerk...oh wait, that last one slipped in there somehow from South Florida, but don't you mind that.

 As the rest of baseball gnashed its teeth, seethed and split its time between being awestruck by this new New York Yankees conglomerate and blinded with rage as the Derek Jeter ownership group turns the Miami Marlins into a chop shop, the Yankees and the Yankees icon cooperated on an absolutely stunning deal, reportedly sending slugger Giancarlo Stanton to the Yankees just three weeks after he was named the National League Most Valuable Player, per Jon Heyman of FanRag Sports.
 The trade is awaiting Stanton's approval and physical examinations of those involved.